d2iq/ui-kit/CONTRIBUTING.md

 Please consider using configuration objects as they will provide the user a lot of value by:

-- consistency
+- improving consistency
 - less typing needed
 - less error prone

-But please avoid using configuration Objects if you have 3 or fewer properties.
+However, avoid using configuration Objects if you have 3 or fewer properties.

 #### Single Responsibility Principle

 Keep the components simple by applying them to a single responsibility.
-In that way, the component will stay simple in most cases.
-Try not to introduce unnecessary props.
-Each prop is a configuration which will automatically increase the complexity.
-Before adding a property to an existing component ask yourself if this could be a new component.
+Avoid introducing unnecessary props.
+Each prop is a configuration that increases the complexity.
+Before adding a property to an existing component, ask yourself if this should be a new component instead.

 #### Keep Components Simple

 It's important to keep components as simple as possible, add logic to a component if it improves performance or quality of that component.
-For example, paginating a list if the number of items is exceeding a certain amount or having a show toggle to show more content like a dropout.
+For example, paginating a list if the number of items is exceeding a certain amount or having a show toggle to show more content like a dropdown.

 #### Directory Structure

 Each component has a directory in `packages/`.

 Start with a flat directory.
-Then, if a component gets complex and has a lot of files, add directories like `components`, `tests`, and `stories` if they add clarity.
+If a component becomes complex and has a lot of files, add directories like `components`, `tests`, and `stories` if they add clarity.

 ```
 packages